f-droid/fdroid-website/_pages/repomaker.md

 permalink: /repomaker/
 ---

-F-Droid.org is just a repo out of hundreds of repos created by individuals all around the globe.
-With the tools of F-Droid, everyone can create their own repo.
-So whether you are a musician who wants to publish their music or a developer who wants to serve nightly builds of their app, you are free to create your own repo and share it with other people independently of F-Droid.org.
+The F-Droid app store is essentially a collection of apps created by individuals all around the world.
+Collections of apps are also called repositories, or repos for short.
+So whether you are a musician who wants to publish their music or a developer who wants to serve nightly builds of their app, you can create your own repo and share it with other people independently of F-Droid.org.

-In the past, creating a repo has been difficult because you had to have knowledge on the command line, needed to edit text files to edit your packages' store details and had to paste screenshots in a special system of directories to have them served well inside the F-Droid app.
+In the past, creating a repo was difficult because you had to have knowledge of the command line, needed to know how to edit text files to edit your packages' store details and had to paste screenshots in a special system of directories to have them displayed inside the F-Droid app.

+This process is simplified thanks to Repomaker.
+Now you can create your own mini app store, using our simplified interface, guiding you through every step in the process.

 This all got easier now: with Repomaker, you are able to create your own repo and do not need to have any special knowledge to do so.
 Check out the
 [installation guide](https://gitlab.com/fdroid/repomaker/blob/master/README.md#installation)
 for information on how you can install Repomaker on your device.

+Try out the demo test instance [here](https://repomakerdemo.fdroid.net) and tell us what you think.

 [![]({% asset repomaker-screenshots/repo-details.png %})]({% asset repomaker-screenshots/repo-details.png %})<br/>
 *Your repo can serve all types of media*